taitt563/rental-bike-system/README.md

 # rental-bike-system
-Rental Bike App
+Rental Bike App.
-Using GetX + Firebase
+Using GetX + Firebase.
 Inspired by dbestech, CodeForAny, Coding With Tea.
 Thanks for your tutorials!